energy-coresky/acl/README.md

 Production ware.
 Use this product if your application require access control manager.

-This ACL ware support simple and extended mode for manage access for CRUD operations.
 CUD operation logging configurable at the ware installation stage.

 **Simple mode**: Create/Read/Update/Delete for users profile <span style="color:green">allow</span> objects.
 User's groups and single _user\_id_ do not used for ACL.